How Your Eyes Actually Read

 - People with ADHD: The bold fixation points give your eyes something to lock onto, which reduces the tendency for your gaze to drift off mid-paragraph.
 Several ADHD communities online have reported that Bionic Reading helps them stay on track through longer passages.

-- Readers with dyslexia: When combined with the OpenDyslexic font (available in Type Shifter), Bionic Reading provides two layers of support: the font reduces letter confusion, and the bold anchors reduce tracking errors.
+- Readers with dyslexia: When combined with the OpenDyslexic font (available in Type Shifter), Bionic Reading provides two layers of support: the font reduces letter confusion, and the bold anchors may help reduce tracking errors.
 The Dyslexia Friendly template in Type Shifter turns both on at once.

 - Non-native English speakers: The bold anchors help with word recognition when you're reading in a second language, because they give your brain a stronger initial cue to work from.